matn7/CS-Notes/src/main/java/persistence/README.md

 em.getTransaction().begin();

 Message message = new Message("Hello"); // Transient state
 em.persist(message);    // persistent state - bound to session
 em.getTransaction().commit();

-em.close(); // once em is closed the message object becomes detached

-message.setText("Hello"); // detached
+em.close(); // once em is closed the message object becomes detached message.setText("Hello"); // detached
 ```

-- :star: object states
+- :star: object states:
-    - Transient state - object does not associated with any table row
+    - Transient state - object does not associated with any table row.
     - Persistent - object with database identify.
 Primary key is set as database identifier.
-    - Detached - no longer managed by EntityManager. setText will only change state in JVM memory.
+    - Detached - no longer managed by EntityManager. `setText` will only change state in JVM memory.

-An EntityManager has a persisting context = **first level cache**
+- An EntityManager has a persisting context = **first level cache**.
-A **cache** is a copy of data meaning pulled from but living outside the database
+- A **cache** is a copy of data meaning pulled from but living outside the database.

 ```java
 EntityManager em2 = emf.createEntityManager();